ddhartma/Spark-Machine-Learning/README.md

 ## Supervised ML Algorithms <a name="sl_learning"></a>
 - If labels are categorical --> **Classification**
 - If labels are numeric (and continuous) --> **Regression**
-- Spark supports
+- Spark supports:
-	- binary and multiclass classification such as
+	- Binary and multiclass classification such as
 		- Logistic regression
 		- RandomForest
 		- Gradient boosted trees